opalmedapps/opal-app/README.md

 ## Running the tests

-Currently, the Opal Development team has been making an effort to write tests for all new features.
-It's important to try to maintain this effort to avoid any code regression.
+Tests should be written for all new features.
+It's important to maintain this effort to avoid any code regression.

 **MORE TO COME...**